 Volcanic eruptions can have diverse effects on human and animal health, depending on the type of activity and material produced during an eruption, and the distance from a volcano.
 The hazards in the proximal areas of a volcano include contact with pyroclastic flows, lahars (mudflows), lava flows, gas emissions and damage to buildings (e.g., roof collapse) due to the ejected material.
-Volcanic ash is the main hazard for distal areas, as it may cause short-term respiratory issues (exacerbation of pre-existing respiratory diseases such as asthma), eye and skin irritation, but also psychological distress.
+Volcanic ash is the main hazard for distal areas, as it may cause short-term respiratory issues (exacerbation of pre-existing respiratory diseases such as asthma), eye and skin irritation, but also a psychological distress.
 Other, indirect effects include deterioration of water quality, crop damages, and the destruction of vegetation.
 Furthermore, eruptions introduce vast amounts of elements into the environment, some of which are considered to be harmful such as arsenic, cadmium, mercury, lead, radon and uranium.

 Is there any recommendation on what to do in the case of a large explosive eruption and consequent ashfall on inhabited areas?

 The general recommendation is to reduce the exposure to volcanic ash, and to do so by staying indoors or, if outdoors, to wear respiratory protection (e.g., a facemask).
-Wearing an appropriate protection is also important during the ash clean-up activities.
+Wearing appropriate protection is also important during the ash clean-up activities.
 Plenty of information on volcanic ash hazards and impacts as well as the advice on protection during an ashfall is readily available on the website of the International Volcanic Health Hazard Network (IVHHN).